tfaramar/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-All align properties work on the cross-axis, while justify properties work on the main-axis.
+Align properties work on the cross-axis, while justify properties work on the main-axis.

 5. Explain why git is valuable to a team of developers.